-And fifth, the army reasserts itself behind a façade of civilian government, and the cycle repeats itself.
+And fifth, the army reasserts itself behind a façade of a civilian government, and the cycle repeats itself.

 First, the army’s sheer professional competence compared with the incompetence and corrupt nature of the civilian sector is reason enough to justify periodic military interventions, says the officer corps, especially in a state with many problems.
-As a major general responsible for one of Pakistan’s key military training institutions put it, “We are recruited and promoted on the basis of merit, we go to many schools such as this one, we have to pass a series of tough tests, and only the best of us reach higher rank.”
-Civilians, he added, needed no formal education to attain public office—it was not surprising that one of Musharraf’s reforms was to insist that all candidates for provincial and national legislatures have a minimal education.
+As a major general responsible for one of Pakistan’s key military training institutions put it, “We are recruited and promoted on the basis of merit, we go to many schools such as this one, we have to pass a series of tough tests, and only the best of us reach a higher rank.”
+Civilians, he added, needed no formal education to attain public office—it was not surprising that one of Musharraf’s reforms was to insist that all candidates for provincial and national legislatures have minimal education.

 Second, officers stake a special claim to power because of their undeniable patriotism and their commitment to the people of Pakistan.
 In most branches, officers work closely with ordinary soldiers in their cantonments and on maneuvers.
 This, they claim, makes the officer more sensitive to the abuses of Pakistan’s politicians, corrupt civilian bureaucrats, and feudal aristocracy.
 In many cases there is a class basis for the army’s sense of noblesse oblige; unlike many politicians, who have a wealthy urban or feudal aristocratic background, a large number of officers are not that far removed from the upper peasantry since many of them are from families of modest background.

 Third, the typical officer also claims that he understands the “national interest” better than civilians.
-Having studied history and strategy in the service schools and written papers on the subject, most officers believe they are well grounded in the military arts—important for a state under siege—and have a good understanding of contemporary world strategic problems.
+Having studied history and strategy in the service schools and written papers on the subject, most officers believe they are well-grounded in the military arts—important for a state under siege—and have a good understanding of contemporary world strategic problems.
 What civilians have routinely gone through this experience?
 Very few.

-The army’s fourth reason for claiming the role of political watchdog is that politicians are seen in a negative light.
+The army’s fourth reason for claiming the role of the political watchdog is that politicians are seen in a negative light.
 By contrast, the army was for many years free of charges of corruption and often described by foreigners and Pakistanis alike as the only organization that functions at an acceptable level of competence.

 Pakistan’s politicians must pass a competency test administered and graded by Pakistan’s army, not its voters.